 To find some great new cocktails – or twists on the classics – we recommend visiting hendricksgin.com.
 Try the Corpse Reviver, Flora Dora or Chelsea Rose.
 Mix, explore and enjoy!

 Gins vary in taste because of the different recipes used at different distilleries.
 Besides using juniper berries, distillers add many other botanicals – which can include, among others, citrus, nuts, and spices – to achieve their desired result.
 Hendrick’s Gin, for instance, is infused with cucumber, rose petals and 11 other botanicals.

 Gin can be infused through maceration or vapour infusion.
 With maceration, botanicals are left inside the spirit for a certain amount of hours.
 The spirit is then distilled along with the botanicals to produce a more full-flavoured style of gin.

 If a gin is infused through vapour infusion, botanicals are placed in a basket situated high above the liquid.
-When distillation takes place, the spirit vapours infuse the gin to produce a more elegant style gin, for instance Hendrick’s Gin.
+When distillation takes place, the spirit vapours infuse the gin to produce a more elegant style gin.

 Don’t forget about the tonics!

 To make proper, high-quality Gin and Tonics, you need high-quality tonics.
 Tonics can be as varied in their taste and ingredients as gins (think botanicals again).
 And just as there are artisan gin makers, there are also artisan tonic makers.

 You should also add a few drops of water to your gin when tasting it, as this allows the spirit to open and the botanicals to be tasted more readily.

 You will find national jenever museums located in Hasselt, Belgium, and Schiedam in the Netherlands.